Explore FREE downloadable educational materials.

 Even though the National Childhood Vaccine Injury Act of 1986 legally required pediatricians and other vaccine providers to report serious health problems following vaccination to the federal vaccine adverse event reporting system (VAERS), many doctors and other health care providers giving vaccines to children and adults fail to report vaccine-related health problem to VAERS.
 The evidence suggests that only one to 10 percent of serious health problems that occur after use of prescription drugs or vaccines in the U.S. are ever reported to federal health officials who are responsible for regulating the safety of drugs and vaccines and issue national vaccine policy recommendations.

-As of November 1, 2022, 685 claims have been filed to the federal Vaccine Injury Compensation Program (VICP) for 17 deaths and 668 injuries that occurred after HPV vaccination.
-To date, the U.S. Court of Claims has compensated 161 of the children and adults who filed claims for HPV vaccine injuries.
+As of September 1, 2023, 837 claims have been filed to the federal Vaccine Injury Compensation Program (VICP) for 22 deaths and 815 injuries that occurred after HPV vaccination.
+To date, the U.S. Court of Claims has compensated 169 children and adults who filed claims for HPV vaccine injuries.

 For example, an HPV vaccine injury claim was filed and awarded by the VICP for Christina Tarsell.
 Christina was a 21-year-old college student majoring in studio arts at Bard College when she received a series of three Gardasil shots.
 A talented athlete, artist and honor roll student, she died suddenly and without explanation shortly after the third shot in June 2008.
 Ten years later, in 2018, the government conceded the case and awarded compensation to her mother for Christina’s vaccine-related death.